When does House of the Dragon come out? Release date for first episode and how to watch Game of Thrones show in UK

-House of the Dragon: Release date and how to watch first episode of Game of Thrones show in UK
+House of the Dragon: Release date and where to watch first episode of Game of Thrones prequel in UK

-It’s not long to wait for Game of Thrones prequel show House of the Dragon.
+The first episode of Game of Thrones prequel show House of the Dragon is out now.

-House of the Dragon, the multimillion pound Game of Thrones prequel show, is just days away from its release date.
+House of the Dragon, the multimillion pound Game of Thrones prequel show, is finally here.

 Set during the ‘Dance of Dragons’ – a bloody civil war which nearly wiped out all Targaryens and their dragons – the series will take place around 200 years before the events of Game of Thrones.